 The gender pay gap measures the difference between men and women's average earnings and is expressed as a percentage of men's pay.
-According to the Office of National Statistics, the overall gender pay gap in the UK is currently 18.1%. (using the Annual Survey of Hours and Earnings figures)
+According to the Office of National Statistics, the overall median gender pay gap in the UK as reported in April 2018 was 17.9%.
+This was a slight drop on the previous year of 18.4%. (using the Annual Survey of Hours and Earnings figures)